Networked Systems for Cloud Computing

 • doable bc traffic mostly stable, topology more stable

-• weighted cost multi-path (WCMP)
+• weighted cost multi-path (WCMP) for TE

 • traffic matrix: directed demand between aggregation block